mongodb/mongo-c-driver/doc/installing.rst

 Using the native libraries there is no need to install OpenSSL.
 By default however, the driver will compile against OpenSSL if it detects it being available.
-If OpenSSL is not available, it will fallback on the native libraries.
+If OpenSSL is not available, it will fall back on the native libraries.

 To compile against the Darwin native TLS and crypto libraries, even when OpenSSL is available, configure the driver like so: